penww/qrb_ros_camera/README.md

 </table>

 > [!Note]
-> The parameter value should be set accroding to real camera hardware capabilities.
+> The parameter values should be set accroding to the actual camera hardware capabilities.

 ### 🔹 `qrb_camera` APIs